NSay0/taxi-service/README.md

 <h1>🚕Taxi-service🚕 </h1>
 <h2>📝 Description:</h2>
 This is a simple web-application of taxi-service. <br>
-Project realised according to SOLID principles and has N-tire architecture. <br>
+Project was implemented according to SOLID principles and has N-tire architecture. <br>

 # <h2>🔥 Features:</h2>
 * Create new Car / Manufacturer / Driver